dbarowy/bingerator/README.md

 or "why the heck is it so hard to issue web queries in a program?"

-`Bingerator` is an easy-to-use library for doing Bing web queries in Scala.
+`Bingerator` is an easy-to-use library for doing Bing web and image queries in Scala.

 Downloading
 -----------